mui/mui-x/docs/data/date-pickers/custom-components/custom-components.md

 This ensures that the component is not remounted on every update.
 :::

-Both slots in the example below are buggy because they will remount after each keystroke, leading to a loss of focus.
+The first two examples below are buggy because the toolbar will remount after each keystroke, leading to a loss of focus.

 ```jsx
 // ❌ The `toolbar` slot is re-defined each time the parent component renders,